Best Ping Pong Paddles of 2023: Our Favorites

 Other options include the Butterfly Viscaria Proline and the DHS Hand Assembled Professional.
 They are both quality blades, along with being super expensive, costing upwards of $300.

-One of the best and most expensive paddles to exist is the Nittaku Resoud.
+One of the most expensive and the best ping pong paddles to exist is the Nittaku Resoud.
 It does not cost as much as the “luxury” paddles like the Stilo7 SVR or the Butterfly Vascaria Proline but the Nittaku Resoud is the paddle that has the most work done.
 It was made using the string technology that is used to create musical instruments and it is simply beautiful.

 Photo of author